 ANJOOL MALDE AWARDS

 Starting with the 3 inaugural awards at launch in 2010 (scroll down to 2010 Awards alongside) the Trust now makes 6 annual Awards to outstanding graduate age individuals among the UK's brightest best.
 Each Award celebrates a theme that captivated Jools' own interests and ambitions and comprises a certificate of special achievement and generous prize money.
-Some 90 worthy winners have benefitted with these awards thus far.
+Over 100 worthy winners have benefitted with these awards thus far.

 The 6 Awards are: